ibm-cloud-docs/messages-for-rabbitmq/connecting-external.md

 | `Composed` | `0...` | A URI combining Scheme, Authentication, Host, and Path |
 | `Certificate` | `Name` | The allocated name for the self-signed certificate for database deployment |
 | `Certificate` | `Base64` | A base64 encoded version of the certificate. |
-{: caption="Table 1.
-RabbitMQ/uri connection information" caption-side="top"}
+{: caption="RabbitMQ/uri connection information" caption-side="top"}

 * `0...` indicates that there might be one or more of these entries in an array.